fogbender/fogbender-oss/storefront/src/content/docs/docs/start-here/room-types.md

 [![Workspace settings - general](https://fogbender-blog.s3.us-east-1.amazonaws.com/workspace-settings-general.png)](https://fogbender-blog.s3.us-east-1.amazonaws.com/workspace-settings-general.png)

 ### Customer public - issue

-If a conversation merits its own discussion space and - optionally - an item in your developer-facing issue tracker, you can turn forward a contiguous sequence of messages to a new room.
+If a conversation merits its own discussion space and - optionally - an item in your developer-facing issue tracker, you can forward a contiguous sequence of messages to a new room.
 In the example below, this room is associated with a GitHub issue #7:

 [![Room type - customer linked issue](https://fogbender-blog.s3.us-east-1.amazonaws.com/room-type-customer-linked-issue.png)](https://fogbender-blog.s3.us-east-1.amazonaws.com/room-type-customer-linked-issue.png)